Knowing Hong Kong

 5. Daily Necessities

 Using mobile phone in Hong Kong is very convenient.
 A large variety of telecommunication services at competitive prices are offered in Hong Kong.
-Check the General Guide to the Use of Telecom Services to make smart choices and get the best value for money.
+Check the advice from the Office of the Communications Authority to make smart choices and get the best value for money.

 The standard electrical voltage in Hong Kong is 220 volts AC, 50HZ and the majority of electrical outlets in Hong Kong take a three-pronged plug.
 Some electrical appliances may need voltage adapters/ transformers in order to conform to this voltage.